galhard/ToDo/README.md

 # ToDo
-small app to create To-Do list
+Small app to create To-Do list
+I create it for training purpose.